 Our small but mighty team have been key to achieving everything we did in 2022.
 With commitment and passion, our staff works tirelessly for migrant rights, community empowerment and justice and equality.
-Esohe Ajayi and Emma Flanagan joined us from Maynooth University on their placement for 14 weeks.
-To all JFU and MFH community members which helped deliver the nineteen clinics across the country.

 This year, we said goodbye to the wonderful Rhye Reid and wish them well in their career.
 We also said goodbye to our two wonderful fellows Imelda Morano and Albert Bello and also wish them the best in the future.
 We welcomed Sylwia Nowakowska and Karina Korotkevica back from maternity leave.
 We welcomed Elsadig Ishag as our Trainee Caseworker.
 We wished Caroline Franca and Tatjana Dobosa well as they both went on maternity leave.